json-api/json-api/format/index.md

 ### Client Responsibilities <a href="#content-negotiation-clients" id="content-negotiation-clients" class="headerlink"></a>

-Clients **MUST** send all JSON API data in request documents with the header `Content-Type: application/vnd.api+json`, without any media type parameters.
+Clients **MUST** send all JSON API data in request documents with the header `Content-Type: application/vnd.api+json` without any media type parameters.

-Clients that include the JSON API media type in their `Accept` header, **MUST** specify the media type there at least once without any media type parameters.
+Clients that include the JSON API media type in their `Accept` header **MUST** specify the media type there at least once without any media type parameters.

 Clients **MUST** ignore any parameters for the `application/vnd.api+json`